Website Privacy Notice

 1.1.
-John Menzies plc and the wider John Menzies plc group (together “we”/ “our”/ “us”) are committed to protecting the privacy of our website users and take our responsibility regarding the security of their information very seriously.
+Menzies Distribution and all subsidiary companies (together “we”/ “our”/ “us”) are committed to protecting the privacy of our website users and take our responsibility regarding the security of their information very seriously.
 We will be clear and transparent about the information we are collecting and what we will do with that information.

 1.2.
 This Privacy Notice tells you about the information we collect from you when you use our website.
 In collecting this information, we are acting as a Data Controller and, by law, we are required to provide you with information about us, about why and how we use your Personal Data, and about the rights you have over your Personal Data.